 It has now been a number of years since consideration of the actions contained in the LHS.
 A number of the actions have been progressed, such as investigations into density increases in the areas along and adjacent to Canning Highway.
-Notwithstanding, the outcomes of the draft LHS have helped inform a number of strategies contained in Part 1 of this Strategy.
-The actions relating to housing contained in Part 1 of this Strategy should be seen as an evolution of the actions agreed and since partially pursued by the City since the LHS was first considered.
+Notwithstanding, the outcomes of the draft LHS have helped inform a number of strategies contained in Part 1 of this Strategy should be seen as an evolution of the actions agreed and since partially pursued by the City since the LHS was first considered.